tum-pbs/PhiFlow/documentation/gui.md

 - Profiling tools can be used in the browser
 - A database is set up (see [the guide on data handling](data.md))
 - The `step` method is implemented by default
-- Tensor nodes and database field names can be passed to `add_field`
+- Tensor nodes and database channel names can be passed to `add_field`
 - Properties and the application source file are written to the output directory
 - A learning rate control is available by default and more controls can be created easily using `editable_float`, `editable_int`

 ### Simple Example

-The following example trains a neural network, referenced as `network` to predict a force field from two velocity fields.
+The following example trains a neural network, referenced as `network` to predict a force channel from two velocity fields.

 ```python
 from phi.tf.model import *